qmk/qmk_firmware/tmk_core/doc/build.md

 How to program controller depends on controller chip and its board design.
 To program AVR USB chips you'll need to start it up in bootloader mode.
 Most of boards with the chip have a push button to let bootloader come up.
 Consult with your controller board manual.

 ### 2. Program with DFU bootloader
-Stock AVR USB chip including ATmega32U4 has DFU bootloader by factory default. `FLIP` is a DFU programmer on Windows offered by Atmel.
+Stock AVR USB chips have DFU bootloader by factory default. `FLIP` is a DFU programmer on Windows offered by Atmel.
 Open source command line tool `dfu-programmer` also supports AVR chips, it runs on Linux, Mac OSX and even Windows.

 To program AVR chip with DFU bootloader use `FLIP` or `dfu-programmer`.
 If you have a proper program command in `Makefile` just type this.